-Camp will consist of many different areas, including the dining tent, where you will eat dinner and breakfast, and shower trucks for washing up.
+For events with an outdoor camp (Dallas/Fort Worth, San Diego and Seattle), camp includes a dining tent, where you will eat a catered dinner and breakfast, and shower trucks for washing up.
 There will be a “3-Day Lounge” for relaxation and socialization, a stage for nightly announcements and entertainment, and much more.

-We are excited to announce that we have partnered with our 3-Day National Series Sponsor Hilton to test a new camp format for the Philadelphia 3-Day.
-A Hilton property will be serving as our host for camp which will include meals, main street and participant lodging.
-This format will continue to allow participants the same ceremony, community and camaraderie as usual on the 3-Day, as our veterans call it, “The 3-Day Pink Bubble.”
-Participants will be provided two nights at the host or nearby hotel and rooms will be assigned to double occupancy similar to tent assignments.
+For events hosted in a hotel (Michigan, New England, Philadelphia and Twin Cities), one main hotel will serve as our host for the event with meals, main street, 3-Day lounge and participant lodging.
+This format allows for the same ceremony, community and camaraderie as usual on the 3-Day, or as our veterans call it, “The 3-Day Pink Bubble.”
+Participants will be provided two nights at the host or nearby hotel and rooms will be assigned to double occupancy, similar to tent assignments.
 This comes at no additional cost to you or the 3-Day.
-Your fundraising requirement and registration fee will not change in 2018.
-More details about the experience will be provided closer to the time of the event.
+Your fundraising requirement and registration fee will not change.

 Walkers must be at least 16 years of age by the end of the year the event takes place in order to participate.
 Registered walkers who are 15, 16 or 17 years of age must provide a minor consent form signed by a parent or guardian and be accompanied by a parent or guardian who is also a registered walker for the duration of the 3-Day event and on any official training walks.
 Crew members must be 18 years of age at the time of the event in order to participate as a crew member in the 3-Day.